Afghan chickpea curry (Nakhot)

 Cilantro or parsley, minced, for garnish

 While the beans are cooking, heat the oil in a deep pot, one large enough for the whole dish.
-Add the bay leaf, black cardamom, green cardamom, and cloves and sautè for 30 seconds till the bay leaf turns a deeper shade.
-Add the onions, and garlic, and fry until the onions are lightly golden for about 5-7 minutes.
+Add the bay leaf, black cardamom, green cardamom, and cloves and sautè for 30 seconds until the bay leaf turns a deeper shade.
+Add the onions and garlic and fry until the onions are lightly golden for about 5-7 minutes.

 Add the curry powder, cumin, coriander, sugar and salt, and stir the mix quickly.
-Add the tomatoes and cook on medium-low heat till all the liquids evaporate and the tomato paste glistens with oil.
+Add the tomatoes and cook on medium-low heat until all the liquids evaporate and the paste glistens with oil.

 Add 1/4 cup of the bean cooking liquid and mix in well.
-Simmer for another 10-15 minutes till all the liquids are evaporated again and the oil begins to separate from the sauce.
+Simmer for another 10-15 minutes until all the liquids evaporate again and the oil separates from the sauce.

 Add the chickpeas and 1/2 cup of the cooking liquids.
 Bring to a boil and simmer for 10 minutes.
 Taste and adjust salt if needed.